colingeniet/line-and-column/README.txt

 	./line-and-column

 controls :
-	arrow keys to move cursor
+	- arrow keys to move cursor
-	1-2-3 to select one of the forms enter to confirm location
+	- 1-2-3 or x-c-v to select one of the forms
+	- previous / next page to select previous / next form
+	- enter to confirm location
-	q to quit
+	- q to quit
 The game quit as soon as no move are possible

 mouse support -EXPERIMENTAL- :
 	To be playable with mouse, your terminal needs to report all mouse movement, which is non-standard behavior.
-On xterm derivated terminals Try with   TERM=xterm-1003 ./line-and-column
+	On xterm derivated terminals, try with
+	TERM=xterm-1003 ./line-and-column